layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 41.596n.
 A wholesome drink is prepared from this root by the Indians, Spaniards, and Portuguese, according to Pineda.
 There are reports from the colonial Caribbean of cassava being made into a drink called perino.
 Pineda is Francisco Núñez de Pineda y Bascuñá (1607-1680), author of *Cautiverio feliz y razón individual de las guerras dilatadas del reino de Chile* (finished 1672).

-41.596n. one species of this plant which the Indians only use, and is by them called *Baccacoua*.
+[plant] 41.596n. one species of this plant which the Indians only use, and is by them called *Baccacoua*.
 Jean Antoine Bruletout de Préfontaine's *Maison rustique, à l'usage des habitans de la partie de la France équinoxiale connue sous le nom de Cayenne* (1763) also mentions a kind of cassava called Baccacoua that is consumed only by the Amerindians in Cayenne, a French colony on the northeastern coast of South America (now the name of the capital of French Guiana).

 41.597n.
 The young leaves, as well as the spiral stalks which support the flower, are eaten by Negroes as a salad.
 Tannia and taro leaves were primarily consumed by the enslaved because they contained needle-like crystals of calcium oxalate.
 These crystals irritated the mouth and throat when eaten, and the leaves had to be boiled for a long period of time to reduce what was known as the "scratching" effect.